draet10/Unite/README.md

-Unite
+Unite (An idea for codefundo++)
 ===
 Join People at the time of natural disaster to tackle the situation together.

 OBJECTIVE
 ---
-       The idea is to make an app which be a consistent helper throughout the tragedy .
+       The idea is to make an app which be a consistent helper throughout the tragedy.
+It aims to bring the people together.
+Unite them.
+It would be easier for every to help at the time of crisis.
 It consist of three parts :-
        1. Pre-Caution
        2. On-Field
        3. Post-Solution